About this guide

 Authorisations from parents

-A child must not leave a residence or approved venue unless authorisation from parents have been given.
+A child must not leave a residence or approved venue unless authorisation from parents has been given.
 In the case of an excursion or routine outing this authorisation must include:

 - the child’s name

 - the reason the child is to be taken outside the residence or approved venue